sarapv/Perez-Vieites2018_NestedHybridFilter/NHF/SMC-EKF/README_SMCEKF.md

   * A bank of EKFs that estimate the state.

 # Run
-The main script is NHF_SMCEKF_Lorenz96.m
+The main script is main_SMCEKF.m